 See the official website for up-to-date prices and all details.

-Citybike has bike stations in many popular locations, including the main railway stations.
+Citybike has bike stations in many popular locations, including the main railway stations and many subway station.
 For example:

 - Around 10 sites along the Ring boulevard mentioned above